-- A. INTER-GOVERNMENTAL REVIEW PROCESS: Review area FTA and FHWA funding applications. - B. PERFORMANCE-BASED APPROACH METROPOLITAN TRANSPORTATION PLANNING: BIL continues MAP-21 requirements for the MPO to establish and use a "performance-based approach to transportation decision making" that supports BIL National Goals.
-The MPO will continue to coordinate with ARDOT and MoDOT on the establishment of a "performance-based approach" to transportation planning and the establishment of MPO "performance measures and performance targets" that will be integrated into the NWARPC 2045 MTP and the NARTS Transportation Improvement Program (TIP). - C. EVALUATE CRASH RATE DATA: Evaluate the available crash rate data within the metropolitan planning area.
-Staff will coordinate with ARDOT and MoDOT on the use of the data to meet BIL performance measures, ARDOT and MoDOT performance targets, and future MPO performance measures for the region to reduce traffic fatalities and serious injuries on public roads.
+- A. INTER-GOVERNMENTAL REVIEW PROCESS: Review area FTA and FHWA funding applications. - B. PERFORMANCE-BASED APPROACH METROPOLITAN TRANSPORTATION PLANNING: IIJA continues MAP-21 requirements for the MPO to establish and use a "performance-based approach to transportation decision making" that supports IIJA National Goals.
+The MPO will continue to coordinate with ARDOT and MoDOT on the establishment of a "performance-based approach" to transportation planning and the establishment of MPO "performance measures and performance targets" that are integrated into the NARTS Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP).

+- 1. MPO will establish annual Safety Performance Targets within 180 days of ARDOT and MoDOT establishing and reporting their HSIP targets, but no later than February 27 of each year. - 2.
+MPO will establish Pavement and Bridge Condition Performance Targets within 180 days of ARDOT and MoDOT establishing and reporting their statewide targets. - 3.
+MPO will establish Travel Time Reliability Performance Targets within 180 days of ARDOT and MoDOT establishing and reporting their statewide targets. - C. EVALUATE CRASH RATE DATA: Evaluate the available crash rate data within the metropolitan planning area.
+Staff will coordinate with ARDOT and MoDOT on the use of the data to meet IIJA performance measures, ARDOT and MoDOT performance targets, and future MPO performance measures for the region to reduce traffic fatalities and serious injuries on public roads.